vdhamer/Photo-Club-Hub/.github/README.md

       Many `members` have an empty or even absent `status` section.
 Some `members` may have multiple special statuses (e.g., `former` and `honorary`).
     - `isFormerMember` can be set to true if the person left the club and the club wants to keep that member's Portfolio visible.
       The user interface will state `former member` where applicable.
-      By default (see Preferences) former members are shown.
+      By default (see Settings) former members are shown.
 When shown, users see "Former member of <clubname>".
       The user interface can generate text for more complex cases like "Former honorary member of <clubname>".
     - `isDeceased` is a special variant of `isFormerMember`.
       If deceased members are not removed from the level2.json list, this allows the user interface to indicate this.
-      By default (see Preferences) former and deceased members are not shown.
+      By default (see Settings) former and deceased members are not shown.
       When shown, users see "Deceased former member of <club>" and the text is shown in a different color.
     - `isHonoraryMember` can be used if the person is no longer an active member, but is still treated as a member (e.g., after retiring) because of past achievements.
 Most clubs won't need this feature.
     - `isMentor` is for coaches who coach or previously (`isFormerMember` to `true`) coached the club.